mongodb/mongo-hadoop/examples/README.md

     by_year = GROUP parsed_year BY (chararray)year;
     year_10yearavg = FOREACH by_year GENERATE group, AVG(parsed_year.bc) as tenyear_avg;

-    -- Args to MongoInsertStorage are: schema for output doc, field to use as '_id'.
+    -- Arg to MongoInsertStorage: field to use as '_id'.
     STORE year_10yearavg
      INTO 'mongodb://localhost:27017/demo.asfkjabfa'
      USING
-     com.mongodb.hadoop.pig.MongoInsertStorage('group:chararray,tenyear_avg:float', 'group');
+     com.mongodb.hadoop.pig.MongoInsertStorage('group');